Liam Nadler: College career

-Nadler played college football for the Gannon Golden Knights of Gannon University.
-He was redshirted in 2011 and was named a Pennsylvania State Athletic Conference (PSAC) Scholar-Athlete.
+Nadler accepted a scholarship to play college football for the Gannon Golden Knights of Gannon University.
+He redshirted in 2011 and was named a Pennsylvania State Athletic Conference (PSAC) Scholar-Athlete.
 He started every game his redshirt freshman year in 2012, setting school single-season records in completions with 242, passing attempts with 428, passing yards with 2,910, and passing touchdowns with 21.
 He also threw 21 interceptions, and was named a PSAC Scholar-Athlete for the second consecutive season.
 Nadler started every game for the second straight year in 2013, completing 224 of 377 passes for 2,859 yards, 16 touchdowns, and 13 interceptions while also rushing for 14 touchdowns.
 He earned second-team PSAC Western Division and PSAC Scholar-Athlete honors for the 2013 season.
 He started every game for the third straight year in 2014, recording 199 completions on 318 passing attempts for 2,750 yards, 21 touchdowns, and four interceptions, and 12 rushing touchdowns while leading the PSAC in total offense per game with 313.6 yards.
 For the 2014 season, Nadler earned Don Hansen Football Gazette third-team All-American, Beyond Sports Network honorable mention All-American, second-team PSAC Western Division, second-team Capital One Academic All-American, second-team CoSIDA Academic All-American, and PSAC Scholar-Athlete honors.
-As a redshirt senior in 2015, he completed 186 of 337 passes for 2,641 yards, 24 touchdowns, and six interceptions while also scoring two rushing touchdowns.
+He also broke the school's career passing record during his junior season with 8,519 yards.
+As a redshirt senior in 2015, he started every game for the fourth consecutive season, completing 186 of 337 passes for 2,641 yards, 24 touchdowns, and six interceptions while also scoring two rushing touchdowns.
 In September 2015, he was one of 22 college football players selected to the 2015 Allstate AFCA Good Works Team, which includes players from all levels of college football.
 Nadler was also named a second-team CoSIDA Academic All-American for the second consecutive season.

-Nadler finished his college career with school records in completions with 851, passing attempts with 1,460, completion percentage with 58.3%, passing yards with 11,160, passing touchdowns with 82, total offense with 11,863, and starting quarterback wins with 23.
+Nadler finished his college career with nearly every passing record in Gannon history.
+He set school career records in completions with 851, passing attempts with 1,460, completion percentage with 58.3%, passing yards with 11,160, passing touchdowns with 82, total offense with 11,863 yards, and starting quarterback wins with 23.
 His 308 passes without an interception from 2014 to 2015 set the NCAA Division II record.
 He was also a three-year team captain from 2013 to 2015.
-He majored in political science.
 Nadler was inducted into Gannon's athletics hall of fame in 2025.